Genitalia. Coitus. Osculation.

 You’d be hard-pressed to open a romance novel without finding these three things – but odds are, you won’t find these words.
 (By the way, osculation is the scientific word for kissing.
 I didn’t know either.)
 Writers and readers of romance know there are endless euphemisms for the private bits, the sexy times, and everything leading up to them.

 If you’re writing, you might find yourself struggling with talking about his or her… err… you-know-what.
 But fear not – I’ve got you covered.
 Some of these are cringe-inducing, and some blush-provoking, but I have not discriminated in collecting an assortment here.
 Even if you’re not writing, I’m sure you’ll find some of these amusing.
-(And if you’re looking for more words, try Part 2!)
+(And if you’re looking for more words, try Part 2 and Part 3!)

 For research, I turned to my bookshelf, grabbing a 2010 Kieran Kramer Regency romance, a 2004 Julia Quinn Regency, a 2004 Mercedes Lackey Fantasy (which happens to be my all-time favorite book and is literally falling apart), and a 1989 Laurie Grant that I haven’t actually read.
 Oh, and I also took a look at my own contemporary erotic romance novella.

 (FAIR WARNING: We’re talking R-rated vocab here.
 Flee now if that scares you.)

 Update: I’ve ordered them in terms of naughtiness now.
 Maybe that will help ease you in a little.

 Words Generally Associated With Vaginas & Adjacent Sex Organs

 (I’ve used she/her pronouns here but that doesn’t mean you have to)

 - between her legs